One of the most commonly asked questions is,

 Not to mention, the heel and toes are made from towel terry, which takes comfort to the next level.

 This pair is 15cm long.
-After wearing these socks, they will cover your ankles fully and sit at your calf muscles.
+After wearing, they will cover your ankles fully and sit at your calf muscles.
 The word Quindici means 15 in Italian.

-Giordana is an Italian company that’s been here from the ‘70s.
-They manufacture some top-notch cycling gears.
+Giordana is an Italian company that’s been here since the ‘70s.
+They manufacture some top-notch cycling gear.

-Made from 57% merino, 3% spandex and 40% nylon, these socks are the perfect for riding in cold weather.
+Made from 57% merino, 3% spandex, and 40% nylon, these are perfect for riding in cold weather.